Overview

 Herbert Park

-Sport & Entertainment Venues
+Sport & Major Events

-Diplomatic Quarter
+The Diplomatic Quarter

 Annual Events & Festivals

-- Ballsbridge Village Festival – A late‑summer community festival featuring live music, artisan stalls, food trucks and family‑friendly activities.
+- Ballsbridge Village Festival – A late-summer community festival featuring live music, artisan stalls, food trucks, and family-friendly activities.
 It highlights local craftspeople and provides a relaxed way to experience the neighbourhood’s community spirit.

-- Baan Thai – Family‑run Thai cuisine on Merrion Road, catering to vegan, halal and coeliac diets.
+- Baan Thai – Family-run Thai cuisine on Merrion Road, catering to vegan, halal, and coeliac diets.

 - Roly’s Bistro – Overlooks Herbert Park and serves contemporary Irish dishes.

-- InterContinental Dublin – Five‑star hotel with spa, located a short walk from Herbert Park and the Aviva Stadium.
+- InterContinental Dublin – Five-star hotel with a spa, located a short walk from Herbert Park and the Aviva Stadium.

 - Herbert Park Hotel & Park Residence – Modern rooms with park-view windows.

-- Clayton Hotel Ballsbridge – Restored 19th‑century building with 335 rooms, fitness centre and underground parking.
+- Clayton Hotel Ballsbridge – Restored 19th-century building with 335 rooms, fitness centre, and underground parking.

 - Schoolhouse Hotel – Boutique hotel set in former classrooms, offering a historic ambience.

-Getting There
+Getting There & Practical Tips

 Ballsbridge is well-served by public transport: